 The Washtenaw Alliance for Children and Youth (WACY) was founded in the spring of 2008 to serve as the coordinating entity and unified voice for youth-serving agencies and public system partners in Washtenaw County.

 In April 2015, WACY leaders voted to officially adopt a Collective Impact framework, and with it, a Common Agenda for community change and a commitment to Cradle-to-Career in Washtenaw County.

-WACY is led by a local high-level, cross-sector Leadership Team charged with creating systemic change that improves outcomes for children and youth, with an emphasis on children and youth who are economically disadvantaged.
+WACY is led by a local high-level, cross-sector Executive Committee charged with creating systemic change that improves outcomes for children and youth, with an emphasis on children and youth who are economically disadvantaged.
 Our partner agencies, known as our Community Champions, collectively serve over 27,000 children and youth from across Washtenaw County each year.

 Cradle to Career

 WACY is proud to partner with Success by 6 Great Start Collaborative and the Washtenaw Futures College Access Network to support all children and youth from birth through college and career as the Washtenaw County Cradle to Career Collaborative.
 Together, the Washtenaw County Cradle to Career Collaborative will work to positively impact the following indicators: